Prove Negligence Greenville, South Carolina

 What Is Negligence?

 Adjudicated under South Carolina law, negligence is defined in legal circles as behaving in a way that a more prudent person in a similar scenario would not do.
 In South Carolina, there is a comparative negligence standard which reduces how much damages you can claim by how much fault you have.
-Determining the degree of fault is up to a judge or jury and determining negligence is best suited for an attorney who specializes in trucking accidents to ascertain.
+Determining the degree of fault is up to a judge or jury and determining negligence is best suited for an attorney who has knowledge in trucking accidents to ascertain.

 There is a 51 Percent Rule, which prevents you as a plaintiff from claiming damages if you are found to be more at fault during a truck accident case.
 Having legal help in these cases is critical towards knowing if you’re eligible to collect these damages or not.